quicwg/base-drafts/draft-ietf-quic-transport.md

 packet, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that they receive.

-When an Initial packet is sent by a client which has not previously received a Retry packet from the server, it populates the Destination Connection ID field with an unpredictable value.
+When an Initial packet is sent by a client which has not previously received an Initial or Retry packet from the server, it populates the Destination Connection ID field with an unpredictable value.
 This MUST be at least 8 bytes in length.
 Until a packet is received from the server, the client MUST use the same value unless it abandons the connection attempt and starts a new one.
 The initial Destination Connection ID is used to determine packet protection keys for Initial packets.

 The client populates the Source Connection ID field with a value of its choosing and sets the SCIL field to indicate the length.
 The first flight of 0-RTT packets use the same Destination and Source Connection ID values as the client's first Initial.

-The server MUST use consistent Source Connection IDs during the handshake.

-On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets, including any subsequent 0-RTT packets.
+Upon first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets, including any subsequent 0-RTT packets.
 That means that a client might change the Destination Connection ID twice during connection